loguntsov/corpuscule_engine/readme.md

 See ce_example.erl

 This example shows process of corpuscule interactions via Linux GUI.
-It uses wxVidgets and wx library from Erlang.
+It uses wxWidgets and wx library from Erlang.
-The tested version of Erlang is 22 on Debian.
+Tested version of Erlang is 22 on Debian.

 ## License